eat-this-one/eat-this-one/README.md

-# Eat-this-one
-Eat-this-one source code includes both backend, frontend and development tools.
+Eat this one! source code.
+This repository includes both backend, frontend mobile apps and development scripts.

 * Backend
     * NodeJS (server)